Battle of Monte Castello: The attack

 The weather proved extremely severe: rain and overcast skies prevented any support by the Air Force and mud practically precluded the participation of tanks.
 The grouping of General Zenóbio da Costa at first got a good head start, but the German counter-attack was violent.
-German soldiers of the 1,043rd, 1044th and 1045th Infantry Regiments blocked the advances of the soldiers.
+German soldiers of the 1043rd, 1044th and 1045th Infantry Regiments blocked the advances of the soldiers.
 By late afternoon, the two Brazilian battalions were back to square one.
+The Brazilians suffered 190 casualties.

 On 5 December, Gen. Mascarenhas received an order from the 4th Corps: "The 1st DIE is to capture and hold the summit of Monte Della Torraca – Monte Belvedere."
 That is, after two unsuccessful attempts, Monte Castello was still the main goal of the next offensive of the Brazilians, which had been postponed for a week.

-But on 12 December 1944, the transaction was effected, which date would be remembered by the FEB as one of the most violent faced by Brazilian troops in the theater of operations in Italy.
+But on 12 December 1944, the transaction was effected, which date would be remembered by the DIE as one of the most violent faced by Brazilian troops in the theater of operations in Italy.
 With the same weather conditions prevailing as before the onslaught, the 2nd and 3rd battalions of the 1st Infantry Regiment needed help.
 Some positions were won, but with losses caused by German artillery fire.
 Again the attempt at conquest proved fruitless, and caused 150 casualties, leaving 20 Brazilian soldiers dead.
 The lesson served to reinforce Mascarenhas' conviction that Monte Castello could only be taken if the entire division was used in the attack – and not just a few battalions, as the 5th Army had ordered.

-Only on 18 February 1945, after the winter weather improved, did the command of the 5th Army determine a new offensive, called Operation Encore to defeat the compound of defensive positions, formed by the Germans around mounts and locations of Monte Castello, Belvedere, Della Toraccia, Castelnuovo (di Vergato), Torre di Nerone and Castel D'Aiano, which had proved extremely resistant.
+Only on 18 February 1945, after the winter weather improved, did the command of the 5th Army determine a new offensive, called Operation Encore to defeat the compound of defensive positions, formed by the Germans around Monte Castello, Belvedere, Della Toraccia, Castelnuovo (di Vergato), Torre di Nerone and Castel D'Aiano, which had proved extremely resistant.
 It would use troops of the 1st Brazilian Division, and of the newly arrived US 10th Mountain Division.